George Wallace: Legacy

 Although George Wallace moderated later in his political career, at the time of his death he was still widely seen as a segregationist symbol.
 Wallace was an unusual candidate who refused to condemn political violence.
 Ziblatt and Levitsky describe Wallace as an autocratic figure who exhibited a casual disregard for the Constitution.
 Wallace was the subject of a documentary, George Wallace: Settin' the Woods on Fire (2000), shown by PBS on The American Experience.

 Wallace is the third longest-serving governor in U.S. history, having served 5,848 days in office, as well as being the longest serving governor from the Democratic Party.

 With four failed runs for president, Wallace was unsuccessful in national politics.
 His impact on American politics was significant with his biographers calling him "the most influential loser" in 20th century American politics.

 The 1984 book, Bloods, by Wallace Terry, includes a story about Sergeant Major Edgar A. Huff, the first African American sergeant major in the US Marine Corps.
 Huff stated that when he retired, Governor Wallace "called to tell me how proud he was of my career and how it stands as an example for others to follow."

 The TNT cable network produced a movie, George Wallace (1997), directed by John Frankenheimer and starring Gary Sinise.
 Sinise received an Emmy Award for his performance during a ceremony held the day Wallace died.
 Sinise reprised this role in the 2002 film Path to War.
 In the 2014 film Selma, which was set during the Civil Rights Movement, which then-Governor Wallace publicly opposed, Wallace was portrayed by actor Tim Roth.
 The George Wallace Tunnel on Interstate 10, constructed in 1973, was named for him.
 Three community colleges in Alabama are named for Wallace: Wallace Community College, Wallace Community College Selma, and Wallace State Community College.
 Lurleen B. Wallace Community College is named for his wife.
 In 2020, amidst a change in public opinion, many Alabama universities were pushed to rename campus buildings that were originally named after Wallace.
 This included, but was not limited to, the University of Montevallo and Auburn University.
 The University of Montevallo has been unsuccessful in renaming the George C. Wallace Speech and Hearing Center because the building was named via Act 110 by the Alabama Legislature in 1975.
+The University of Alabama in Birmingham successfully removed Wallace's name from the physical education building after a vote in 2021.